sconover/wrong/README.markdown

   * You can't use metaprogramming to write your assert blocks.
   * All variables and methods must be available in the binding of the assert block.
   * Passing a proc around and eventually calling assert on it might not work in some Ruby implementations.
+* Beware of Side Effects!
+(See discussion elsewhere in this document.)
 * "Doesn't all this parsing slow down my test run"?
 No - this applies to failure cases only.
 If the assert block returns true then Wrong simply moves on.

 ## Adapters ##